 David’s is proud to partner in Dayton with ministries the feed, support and aid the needy in our community, at places like House of Bread, Daybreak, The Food Bank, BOGG Ministries, Mercy Manor, The Dayton International Peace Museum, Life Essentials, Oak Tree Corner, and St. Paul’s Food & Clothing Outreach.
 Around the nation we send support to historic ministries like Habitat for Humanity, the Back Bay Mission, in Biloxi, MS, and two in St. Louis, MO: Emmaus Homes, a home for mental challenged adults, and Lydia’s House, a safe haven for women and children escaping situations of domestic violence.

-Beyond the financial giving, David’s members express their mission-spirit by providing and serving a warm meal on the first Sunday of each month at Gateway Men’s Shelter.
+Beyond the financial giving, David’s members express their mission-spirit by providing meal for the first Sunday of each month at Gateway Men’s Shelter.

 We also collect over 650 jars of peanut butter each month to be distributed through the Kettering Backpack Program to youngsters in the Kettering school district who receive lunch assistance, who might lack for food on the weekends.
 At Thanksgiving and Christmas, David’s people donate enough food and turkeys and hams to give out between 40 and 50 baskets for needy families at each of the holidays.

 On Mondays, year round, our Warm Wishes crew gathers to makes fleece hats, mittens and scarves for the homeless and/or needy adults and children, producing over 36,530 items that have been dispersed through homeless shelters, food pantries and urban schools.